 Did you hear about the driver who backed into the transformer for a huge regional mall, shutting it down for a Saturday during the Christmas shopping season?

 True story.
 And while this is an extreme example, two-thirds of a medium-duty fleet’s collisions happen in a parking lot and involve a fixed or stationary object.
 The sheer number of incidents and costs of parking-lot types of collisions mean you cannot afford to overlook them.

-From our research and experience, the most common types of collisions and injuries in parking lots are:
+From Pro-Tread's research and experience, the most common types of collisions and injuries in parking lots are:

 • Hitting fixed or stationary objects,

 • Entry/exit from the truck injuries,

 • Slips, trips and falls,

 • Intersection crashes.

 In this article, we’ll look at the first two.
 A fixed object collision most commonly refers to collisions where the truck was in drive and moving forward when it hit a fixed or stationary object.
 In contrast, a backing collision refers to any type of collision when the truck was in reverse and backing up.

 Whether it is a fixed object, stationary object or backing collision, these types of crashes are often caused by driver inattention or rushing.